PyFPGA/pyfpga/README.md

 # PyFPGA [![License](https://img.shields.io/badge/License-GPL--3.0-orange)](LICENSE)

-A Python binding for the FPGA development tools.
+A Python Class and helper scripts to use FPGA development tools in a vendor-independent way.

 Features: